BrunaRihl/ZodiacPairs-Memory-Game/README.md

 * Backgrownd image

 During the project development, I encountered challenges while trying to set up a background image that would cover the entire page.
-The solution was to apply certain settings for the image directly to the <html> element instead of the <body>.
+The solution was to apply certain settings for the image directly to the < html > element instead of the < body >.
 This allowed the image to effectively fill the entire page, regardless of the browser's size.

 ![Solved bug - background image](/assets/images/docs/background-solved.png)

 * Reset game

-While working on the game development, I identified an issue where the game status wasn't resetting properly upon finishing a match and requesting to play again.
-After some attempts, I realized that in addition to resetting the variable values to zero within the game restart function, restartGame(), it was also necessary to utilize the innerText property by adding the '0'.
+While working on the game development, I encountered an issue where the game status wasn't resetting properly upon finishing a match and requesting to play again.
+After some attempts, I realized that in addition to resetting the variable values to zero within the restartGame() function, it was also necessary to utilize the innerText property by adding the '0'(zero).
 This property proved to be crucial in directly inserting the zeroed values into the interface every time the game was restarted.

 ![Solved bug - reset stats](/assets/images/docs/reset-solved.png)